daptx/daptx.github.io/malcomb/RP-Malcomb-Report.md

 1. Load in LHZ csv into R
 2. Join LHZ sensitivity data into R code
-3. Create livelihood sensitivity score data based on breakdown provided in report (Table 2)
+3. Create livelihood sensitivity score data based on breakdown provided in the report (Table 2)

 *Process Physical Exposure*